-ANDREW R. NOVO is an Associate Professor of Strategic Studies at the National Defense University, Washington, D.C.
+ANDREW R. NOVO is a Professor of Strategic Studies at the National Defense University, Washington, D.C.
 An expert in ancient and modern European history and strategic studies, Dr. Novo also teaches for the Johns Hopkins University program in Global Security Studies and the Georgetown School of Foreign Service.

 His most recent books are The EOKA Cause: Nationalism and the Failure of Cypriot Enosis (forthcoming 2021) and Restoring Thucydides: Testing familiar lessons and deriving new ones (2020) with Dr. Jay Parker.